bbauska/LFS173x/README.md

 for the protocols that changed from AIP 1.0 to 2.0, the changes are relatively subtle.
 The concepts are (for the most part) still the same.

-## Coming Soon: Aries Interop Protocol 3.0 {#coming-soon-aries-interop-protocol-3.0 .unnumbered}
+## Coming Soon: Aries Interop Protocol 3.0

 As we are writing this course (January 2023), the Aries community has started to talk about AIP 3.0.
 The primary motivation (at least right